4 Quick Tips to Boost Your Immune System

 Sleep is essential to keeping your immune system operating properly, so it might be time to turn off the phone or put down the remote control and get to bed a little earlier each night than you normally would.
 As the sun sets in the early evening and the temperature continues to drop, getting the recommended seven to nine hours of sleep each night might not be too difficult.

 If you’re having trouble nodding off, try making a caffeine-free herbal tea and listening to a meditation app before crawling into bed.
 Also, make sure you don’t use any electronic devices, as the blue light emitting from your smartphone wakes up your body and may keep you from getting your recommended zzz’s.

 Long-term stress can cause serious harm to your body and increase the hormone cortisol, which can suppress your body’s immune system.
 Everyone gets stressed from time to time, but if you are chronically stressed, especially during the winter months, you can become more vulnerable to illnesses, such as the cold and flu.
 Chronic stress has also been linked to diabetes and heart disease, making it imperative for you to find ways to de-stress.

 So specifically how can you de-stress to help out your immune system?
-Try mediating, investing in your favorite hobbies, staying positive, and finding time to invest in a little “self care.”
-Your self care might look like a nice bubble bath after a long day or listening to a good album while taking a light walk.
+Try meditating, investing in your favorite hobbies, staying positive, and finding time to invest in a little “self-care.”
+Your self-care might look like a nice bubble bath after a long day or listening to a good album while taking a light walk.

 4. Don’t forget that gym membership